 We know as soon as you think about video, you immediately go, "I will not be featured, talking, seen in this video."
 Don't worry!
 You don't have to be in it; it can be anything as long as it is related to what you want to post.
-On average, videos on Instagram receive 38% more engagement and over 2x more comments than image posts.

 An Instagram account that has appealing videos made for their audience and coffee lovers is Coffeetized.
 Coffeetized is a company that sells all sorts of coffee accessories.
 Their Instagram account isn’t noticeably all about selling coffee accessories, but within their posts, they add a promotional comment or link connecting to their products.
 For instance, in the post below, they are displaying how the Twin Spout Milk Pitcher is not just used, but also fun and helps you create Latte art.